 - 4 oz finely shredded Cheddar cheese (1 cup)

-- *I cooked the chicken in chicken broth in the slow cooker.
+*I cooked the chicken in chicken broth in the slow cooker, rotisserie chicken will work great too.

 1 (14 oz) can diced fire roasted tomatoes, drained